SysSec-KAIST/LTESniffer/README.md

 **Note:** The uplink pcap file contains both uplink and downlink messages.
 On the WireShark, use this filter to monitor only uplink messages: ``mac-lte.direction == 0``; or this filter to monitor only downlink messages: ``mac-lte.direction == 1``.

 ## Application Note
-### Uplink sniffing mode
-When sniffing LTE uplink, LTESniffer requires USRP X310 because it needs to listen to two different frequencies at the same time, 1 for uplink and 1 for downlink.
-The main target of the uplink sniffing function is to decode uplink traffic from nearby smartphones.
-However, as LTESniffer needs to decode the downlink traffic to obtain uplink-downlink DCI messages, it also supports decoding downlink traffic at the same time.
-Nevertheless, the downlink sniffing function is limited to decoding messages which use transmission modes 1 and 2, since LTESniffer only has 1 antenna for downlink.
 ### Distance for uplink sniffing
 The effective range for sniffing uplink is limited in LTESniffer due to the capability of the RF front-end of the hardware (i.e. SDR).
 The uplink signal power from UE is significantly weaker compared to the downlink signal because UE is a handheld device that optimizes battery usage, while the eNB uses sufficient power to cover a large area.
 To successfully capture the uplink traffic, LTESniffer can increase the strength of the signal power by i) being physically close to the UE, or ii) improving the signal reception capability with specialized hardware, such as a directional antenna, dedicated RF front-end, and signal amplifier.
 ### The information displayed on the terminal